HHS/OPRE-OPS/backend/data_tools/src/pipeline_data_from_excel/README.md

 It should support the basic case of periodically polling for files in cloud.gov object storage, processing the files in stages, and sending a notification of the results in a secure manner.

+* The pipeline should easily integrate with BDD and Acceptance Tests to verify the data requirements.

+Assumptions in the data should be minimized by writing extensive BDD specifications and unit tests and reviewed with stakeholders.

 ### How to run